SmailG/ui-designer-power/docs/EXAMPLES.md

 ### Example 1: Simple Card to React
 ```
+# Option 1: Using a file path
+Convert ./designs/product-card.png to React with Tailwind CSS

+# Option 2: Attach an image
 Convert this card design to React with Tailwind CSS:
 [Attach image of a product card]